israpps/FreeMcBoot-Installer/test/6_FAQ.md

 ## Where can I get HDD-OSD?

 HDD-OSD can't be redistributed freely, it's copyrighted software, made by $ony, however, you can visit the [official PS2 homebrew community discord server](https://discord.gg/jke69mRCYd) and ask me (El_isra) or krHACKen for help.

+## Can I disable the FreeMcBoot logo?
+NO

+## Installer trows magicgate error

+Your memory card cannot respond to the Memory Card ID request issued by the MechaCon. wich is a vital part of the system update binding (for it to be considered valid by the console when running it).

+Therefore, that card will NEVER support FreeMcBoot/PS2BBL or any other software installed as system update.

+Get an Original memory card, an SD2PSX, or a decent card clone.

+## FreeMcBoot starts, but console freezes during the orb animation, before text appears

+your console has a modchip wich interferes whith FreeMcBoot.

+Please refer to [this question](#why-are-there-so-many-versions-of-freemcboot-on-the-download-page) for more information

+## Every application I run causes a black screen

+your console has a modchip wich interferes whith FreeMcBoot.

+Please refer to [this question](#why-are-there-so-many-versions-of-freemcboot-on-the-download-page) for more information

+## FreeMcBoot got stuck at the logo!

+USB Drivers crashed when looking for `RESCUE.ELF` on the root of your USB device

+Unplug that device, as it is the culprit.

 ## I see weird icons in the OSD!